 If you feel as if your partner tries to micromanage every detail of your relationship and your life, neither of you will feel as if you have a relationship of two independent, mature adults.
+This can undermine the best relationship in itself.
 If he insists on having his own way more than you think is fair or she does not respect your independence, then it won’t be long before the two of you will experience conflict.

 - Does he or she expect me to account for my whereabouts every single minute of the day?
 If I don’t, does he or she express annoyance or worse?